kikarikiki/Memerator/README.md

 Meme Generator

-This little App was created while learning and practising React.
+This little App was created while practicing and working on improving my skills in React.
-In this project I focused on
+My main focus in the project was on

 <ul>
   <li>Eventlisteners</li>